aklom/wp3/README.md

-# TuniMining
+# :tunisia: TuniMining :tunisia:

-A web-based platform for visualization and tracking of public opinion and e-reputation in Tunisia based on social media analytics :tunisia:!
+A web-based platform for visualization and tracking of public opinion and e-reputation in Tunisia based on social media analytics!